GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

    JupyterLab
       An interactive web-based user interface for editing and running Jupyter notebooks.
-      JupyterLab is used as an analysis environment on both the :item:`DEA Sandbox` and the NCI's :item:`ARE`.
+      JupyterLab is used as an analysis environment on both the :term:`DEA Sandbox` and the NCI's :term:`ARE`.

    Landsat
-      A joint :item:`NASA`/:item:`USGS` program of medium resolution satellites that have been collecting publicly available Earth observation data continuously since 1972.
+      A joint :term:`NASA`/:term:`USGS` program of medium resolution satellites that have been collecting publicly available Earth observation data continuously since 1972.

       For more information, see `Landsat Science <https://landsat.gsfc.nasa.gov/>`_.